zamazan4ik/awesome-pgo/article/article.md

 Yes!
 Link-Time Optimization (LTO) and PGO are completely independent and can be used without each other.

-However, usually, LTO is enabled before PGO.
+Usually, LTO is enabled before PGO.
 Why it happens?
 Because both LTO and PGO are optimization techniques with an aim to optimize your program.
 In most cases, enabling LTO is much easier than PGO because enabling one compiler/linker switch with LTO is an easier task than introducing 2-stage build pipelines with PGO.
 So please - before trying to add PGO to your program try to use LTO at first.

 There are some situations, when you may want to avoid using LTO with PGO: